exercism/v3/languages/python/exercises/concept/string-formatting/.docs/after.md

 "The snake's name is Anna the Annaconda."
 ```

 In this example we used `%s` in the string, then after the string we added a `%` and the variable `name` after the string.
 This replaces `%s` with the `name` variable.
 If you want to add multiple variables to a string you put a [tuple](https://www.w3schools.com/python/python_tuples.asp) with your variables after the `%`.

+Python supports a whole [format specification mini language](https://docs.python.org/3/library/string.html#format-specification-mini-language) that can be used to align text, apply effects, display currency and much more when formatting.

 This method is now superseded by the `.format()` method, which is why we call it _'The old style'_, But if you want to learn how to use it then check out [this tutorial](https://www.learnpython.org/en/String_Formatting) by _learnpython.org_.